sbusso/viperbar/readme.txt

 == Installation ==

-1. Upload ViperFeed directory to the `/wp-content/plugins/` directory
+1. Upload Viperbar directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Use the options page to make changes.